*ACTRESS PAULA PATTON'S ETHNICITY AND PARENTS ACCORDING TO GOOGLE SEARCH

 Bottom: FILM PLUS FASHION: Four of Paula Patton's magazine covers: Clockwise from left: Patton makes the cover of the December 2011 edition of fashion magazine Harper's Bazaar's Arabian edition; Patton is hailed as 'The New Halle Berry' on the cover of Giant magazine, winter 2009; Complex magazine, December/January 2010-2011.
 A pregnant Paula Patton makes the cover of Ebony magazine's May 2010 edition.

-SHE GREW UP ACROSS the street from the 20th Century Fox film studios, and so perhaps it was fate that Paula Patton would end up in movies.
-But although she got off to a good start, securing parts in high school plays, it would take a while before she got her big break.
+SHE GREW UP ACROSS the street from the 20th Century Fox film studios in Los Angeles, and so perhaps it was fate that Paula Patton would end up in the movie business.
+But although her career got off to a promising start, securing parts in high school plays, it would take a while before she finally got her big break.
 “I got my first big acting job when I was 28!”
 Patton told The New York Times.
 “I was shy, and acting did not seem like a solid profession.”
-Her progress was also hampered by her appearance.
+Surprisingly, given Patton's beauty, her progress was also hampered by her appearance.
 “I had terrible skin all through college,” she recalled.
 “I kept my hair in my face.
 I wouldn’t take a photo, and I couldn’t look anyone in the eye.”

 ETHNIC DIVERSITY IN JUDGEMENT The African American star of the films Hitch, Deja Vu, Precious, and Mission Impossible 4: Ghost Protocol, was born Paula Maxine Patton in Los Angeles, California, on December 5, 1975.
 Her father, African American Charles Patton, is a former defence attorney, while her mother — schoolteacher Joyce Patton Vanraden — is of German ancestry.
 Given the racial background of her parents, growing up in LA in the 1970s and 80s was beset with challenges.
 “People judged me because I was light-skinned,” the 37-year-old actress revealed in Women's Health magazine.
 [They'd assume] I didn't want to be part of the black race.”